 A runny, translucent oil devoid of the waxes or undesirable compounds from the original plant.
 Distillate is desirable due to its potency and versatility.
-It can be used to dab, vaporize, and as an ingredient in Edibles, Topicals, and other products.
-Distillate concentrates are achieved through an extensive refinement process that separates compounds found in the cannabis plant.
+It can be used to dab, vaporize, and mix in as an ingredient in edibles, topicals, and other products.
+Distillate concentrates are achieved through an extensive refinement process that separates compounds from cannabis plant matter.

-“The CBD oil in these edibles are from distillate.”
+“The CBD oil in these edibles is from distillate.”

 More about Distillate